Click for our spring semester events: Kierkegaard Library Calendar of events

 - Julia Watkin Lecture: Kierkegaard on Narcissism and Self-Love

 The dates for the 2020 Young Scholars Program will be July 8 to July 31, 2020.
-The deadline to apply has been extended to May 10, 2020.
+The deadline to apply is April 30, 2020.
 For detailed application information, please click here.

 The scholars at the Library also gave seminars on their research, such as the case with Thomas J. Gilbert’s series of remarkable lectures on the Acoustical Illusion.
 Some of these seminars became ethical explorations, such as with Patrick Derdahl’s segment on Redoublings and Reduplications, while others delved into the modern-day implications of Kierkegaard’s writings, which we heard in Clay Snell’s Kierkegaard’s Thought on Education and Teaching.
 Thank you to everyone who participated for a wonderful summer!